What is Voluntary Tax Disclosure Programme (VTDP)

 What tax liabilities are covered under VTDP?

-VTDP shall apply to tax liabilities accrued/derived in the period commencing on or after 1st July, 2015 but not later than 30th June, 2020 covering the following tax heads:
+VTDP shall apply to tax liabilities accrued in the 5-year period from 1st July, 2015 to 30th June, 2020 covering the following tax heads:

 - Individual income tax